Njaaga-Gakure/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory

 101-symbolic_link_permissions changes the owner and the group owner of a symbolic link to vincent and staff respectively

+102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume